saikatmitra1998/saikatmitra1998.github.io/_pages/Projects.md

   - /projects.html
 ---

+### Employee Performance Optimisation using ML in Google Cloud Platform | BigQuery, BigQueryML (May 2023 - July 2023)

+* Leveraged GCP tools to visualize employee learning curves and develop data-driven employee assignment.
+* Demonstrated the benefits of data-driven employee assignment & improved allocation of service employees.
+* Utilized BigQuery, AutoML, BigQuery ML and Vertex AI for data exploration and training, Google data Studio (Looker) for visualizations.
+* Used Python and Flask to create the User Interface (UI) and deployed it in Google App Engine (GAE).
+* Employed Google Distance Matrix API for calculation of distances to client sites.

+### COVID-19 Data Analytics and Reporting using Azure | Data Factory, Databricks, PowerBI, SQL (Dec 2023)

+* Built a solution architecture using Azure Data Factory, Azure Data Lake, Databricks, PoweBI and HDInsight.
+* Integrated data from HTTP clients, Azure Blob Storage and Azure Data Lake Gen2 using Azure Data Factory.
+* Created ADF pipelines to execute HDInsight activities and Databricks Notebook to carry out data transformations
+* Created CI/CD pipeline for releasing Azure Data factory artefacts for deployment.

 ### Validating Attribution Techniques using Deep Learning | CNN, XAI, PyTorch (May 2023 – Sept 2023)

 * Aims to validate the robustness of saliency attribution techniques, providing explanations for model predictions.